5 Important Things to Bring to a Divorce Consultation

 1. Bring A List of Prepared Questions

 Going through a divorce is an emotional process, but don’t let yourself mistake a divorce consultation for a therapy session.
-Remember, this is a time to ask legal questions and get answers you cannot
+Remember, this is a time to ask legal questions and get answers you cannot find from other people.

 Before you head to your divorce consultation, write down at least five questions on a piece of paper or your phone.
 These might vary based on your situation, but they can include asking about the lawyer’s experience, how much they charge, and what you can expect.